zxc916684603/ecs/intl.en-US/API Reference/Others/DescribeAccountAttributes.md

-# DescribeAccountAttributes {#doc_api_1006119 .reference}
+# DescribeAccountAttributes {#doc_api_Ecs_DescribeAccountAttributes .reference}

-Queries the upper limit of ECS resources that you can create in a region.
-You can call this operation to query the numbers of security groups, ENIs, Pay-As-You-Go vCPU cores, preemptible instance vCPU cores, and dedicated hosts.
-You can also obtain the information such as the local network type and whether an account has passed real name authentication.
+You can call this operation to query the upper limit of ECS resources that you can create in a region.
+You can query the maximum number of security groups, ENIs, pay-as-you-go instance vCPUs, preemptible instance vCPUs, and Dedicated Hosts \(DDHs\).
+You can also obtain information such as network types available in the region and whether an account has passed real-name authentication.

 ## Description {#description .section}